Differentiation, Taylor series, and all order spectral shift functions, for relatively bounded perturbations: Introduction

-in which $\mathbf{T}^{H,\ldots,H}_{f^{[n]}}$ is an $n$-multilinear map from relatively bounded operators to bounded operators which extends the multiple operator integral of \cite{ACDS,Peller} (a concept originating in \cite{DaletskiiKrein1956,BS1,Pavlov1971,SolomyakStenkin1971,Stenkin1977}) and is compatible with \cite{HMvN}.
-Multiple operator integrals are powerful tools in particular because of their convenient analytical and algebraic properties, and we extend several such properties to the relatively bounded setting.
+in which $\mathbf{T}^{H,\ldots,H}_{f^{[n]}}$ is an $n$-multilinear map from relatively bounded operators to bounded operators which extends the multiple operator integral of \cite{ACDS,Peller} and is compatible with \cite{HMvN}.
+The main reason multiple operator integrals are powerful tools in perturbation theory, noncommutative analysis, and noncommutative geometry, is because of their surprisingly clean analytical and algebraic properties.
+We extend several such properties to the relatively bounded setting.
+A further motivation for these developments are the questions raised in~\cite{widom}.

 For unbounded $V$, trying to obtain \eqref{eq:MOI derivative} directly by naively extending the multiple operator integral (directly inserting $V$ in the integral) fails because of domain problems.
-The reason a formula like \eqref{eq:MOI derivative} can however be expected in the relatively bounded setting is that the summability of a multiple operator integral $T_\phi^{H,\ldots,H}(V,\ldots,V)$ is typically related to the asymptotic behaviour of its symbol $\phi$, and for suitable $f$ the asymptotic behaviour of the divided difference $f^{[n]}(\lambda_0,\ldots,\lambda_n)$ can be controlled by $\lambda_0^{-1}\cdots\lambda_n^{-1}$ (the latter fact is not completely trivial, as for example rapid decay of $f$ does not imply rapid decay of $f^{[n]}$).
-Even knowing all this, the proof of \eqref{eq:MOI derivative} is still not obvious, but requires surprisingly subtle techniques.
+The intuition behind a formula like \eqref{eq:MOI derivative} in the relatively bounded setting is that the summability of a multiple operator integral $T_\phi^{H,\ldots,H}(V,\ldots,V)$ is typically related to the asymptotic behaviour of its symbol $\phi$, and for suitable $f$ the asymptotic behaviour of the divided difference $f^{[n]}(\lambda_0,\ldots,\lambda_n)$ can be controlled by $\lambda_0^{-1}\cdots\lambda_n^{-1}$.
+In the unbounded case however, distinct subtleties arise in the translation from symbols to operators, which we address with combinatorial techniques.

 The results mentioned above yield explicit expressions and bounds for the higher-order operator-norm Gateaux derivative $\frac{d^n}{dt^n} f(H+tV)\big|_{t=0}$ and the Taylor remainder.
-Particular upshots are algebraic rules for multi-variable Gateaux derivatives, and the existence of a constant $c_f$ such that It would be interesting if the same techniques, or some modified version of them, could be used to obtain optimal constants.
+Particular upshots are algebraic rules for multi-variable Gateaux derivatives (see Remark \ref{rem:multi-Gateaux}), and the existence of a constant $c_f$ such that It would be interesting if the same techniques, or some modified version of them, could be used to obtain optimal constants.